Ttimofeyka/Rave/README.md

 If the installer does not work well on your system, you can try to install all the dependencies yourself.

-After install write `dub build` in the Rave directory.
+After install write `make` in the Rave directory.

 ### Cross-compilation programs from Linux for Windows